DanG-sudo/osticket-prereqs/README.md

 - Create directories for C:\PHP and install osTicket Installation files
 - Install & configure SQL and PHP and confirm
 - Enable extensions in ISS
-- Finalize osTicket setup within the browser
+- Finalize osTicket setup within the browser and configure user permissions.